nehasrikn/elaborative-simplification/README.md

 # Elaborative Simplification: Content Addition and Explanation Generation in Text Simplification

-This repository contains datasets + code for our Findings of ACL 2021 paper, [Elaborative Simplification: Content Addition and Explanation Generation in Text Simplification](https://arxiv.org/abs/2010.10035).
+This repository contains resources for our Findings of ACL 2021 paper, [Elaborative Simplification: Content Addition and Explanation Generation in Text Simplification](https://arxiv.org/abs/2010.10035).

 ```bibtex
 @inproceedings{srikanth-li-2021-elaborative,